eclab/grains/808/README.md

 - **FORMAT_7A** \
 An alternative to FORMAT_7, with three triggers.
 The last three samples share a trigger, and the three before that share another
 - **FORMAT_8** \
 Eight samples and three triggers.
-The last four samples share a trigger, and the next three share another
+The last four samples share a trigger, and the three before that share another
 - **FORMAT_9** \
 Eight samples and three triggers.
-The last four samples share a trigger, and the next four share another
+The last four samples share a trigger, and the four before that share another

 ## Configurations